Ceramic-Blue-Tim/Guidelines/docs/_sources/good_practices.md.txt

 --! > **01 Jan 2021** : add init from file (CK)
 ```

-_Better copyright and licensing claiming that complies to current standards will be uploaded soon but for now they are stated following the format below (source: [here](https://matija.suklje.name/how-and-why-to-properly-write-copyright-statements-in-your-code))._
+_Better copyright and licensing claiming that complies to current standards will be uploaded soon but for now they are stated following the format below ([source](https://matija.suklje.name/how-and-why-to-properly-write-copyright-statements-in-your-code))._

 ```Bash
 SPDX-FileCopyrightText: © {$year_of_file_creation} {$name_of_copyright_holder} <{$contact}>